Painting your home is always a hassle. If you paint more than one room, how do you know whether it’s safe to sleep in a room you’ve just painted?

 Now that we know it takes an hour for latex paint to dry and eight hours for oil paint to dry, I can let you know how long until you can sleep in a freshly painted room.

-For latex-based paints, wait about one hour until the paint has completely dried.
+Wait about one hour for latex-based paints until the paint has completely dried.
 After the paint is dry to the touch, open up any windows in the room to let the fumes escape.
 Leave the windows open until you can’t smell any paint.

 For oil-based paints, wait until it has dried, about eight hours.
 Once the paint dries, repeat the same process as latex paints.
 Oil-based paints will take much longer for any fumes to disperse out of your room, so wait longer to be safe.